aziule/gocli/README.md

 gocli helps you implement CLI commands for your app by providing:
 - A common interface for your CLI commands
-- A handler handle 'em all
+- A handler to handle 'em all

 How is that useful?